hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 ### `app.mac.sign`

 Controls whether signing is done after bundling.
 Defaults to the value of `app.sign`.
+The value could be one of `true` (meaning regular signing done by Conveyor is enabled), `false` (disabling signing altogether), or an object to allow specifying custom scripts for signing your app.

-The value could be one of `true` (meaning regular signing done by Conveyor is enabled), `false` (disabling signing altogether), or an object to allow specifying custom scripts for signing your app, like the following:
+Here's an example of how to use a custom signing script:

 ```hocon
 app {